Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Experiments and Results

 The feature extractors used for each method were the pre-trained ResNet-18~\cite{ResNet} on ImageNet~\cite{ImageNet}.
-We evaluated the model with the best performance on the validation data.
-The data augmentation is the same as in the literature~\cite{gulrajani2020search}.
-Detailed experimental settings can be found in the supplementary material.
+We used the early stopping strategy based on the validation accuracy and evaluated the model with the best accuracy during the training.
+The data augmentation is the same as that in the literature~\cite{gulrajani2020search}.
+We list the common setting in Table~\ref{tab:common-settings}.
+Other hyperparameters of each algorithm are determined based on literature~\cite{gulrajani2020search,DGsurvey1}.

-Two evaluation metrics were used: Accuracy (Acc) and H-score~\cite{h-score}, where Acc evaluates the accuracy of a known class classification and H-score equally evaluates known class classification and unknown class detection.
-The calculation method of H-score is the same as in \cite{DAML}.
+We used two evaluation metrics: Accuracy (Acc) and H-score~\cite{h-score}, where Acc evaluates the accuracy of a known class classification and H-score equally evaluates known class classification and unknown class detection.
+The calculation method of H-score is the same as that in \cite{DAML}.